 Pairing and Serving Ideas

-This slow cooker pot roast recipe is a complete meal on its own, but we love to serve it with warm bread to soak up every last bit of that delicious gravy!
-It’s also great with Cheddar Chive Biscuits.
+Bread: This slow cooker pot roast recipe is a complete meal on its own, but we love to serve it with warm bread to soak up every last bit of that delicious gravy!
+For an upgrade, try my Cheddar Chive Biscuits.

 Need greens?
-Try it with Balsamic Brussels Sprouts or our favorite simple house salad!
+Try it with Balsamic Brussels Sprouts!

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest